Saketh-Chandra/GTA_SA_Save_Game_EditorPy/README.md

   - Muscle
   - Stamina
   - Sex Appeal
+- UnBlock/Block Roads between Los Santos and San Fierro, and between San Fierro and Las Venturas, and between Los Santos and Las Venturas.

 ## How to Use it!
 1. Copy the GTA SA Save File (`GTASAsfx.b`) to `Save_Files` Directory/Folder.